araspik/samurai/spec.md

 exist.
 If they do not, an error occurs, the user is alerted, and processing halts.

-If the `SMakefile` does not exist, an error occurs.
+If the `Samuraifile` does not exist, an error occurs.

 ### Info
 A subcommand can be specified: